slatedocs/slate/source/includes/_acts-api-reference.md

 All API requests must be made over HTTPS, and API requests without authentication will fail.
 Security on data is managed by the ACTS platform, and API requests will provide the same admin access available to logged in ACTS admin users.

-The user authentication endpoint uses a POST (with input parameters described above) to generate the access token [bearer token].
+The user authentication endpoint uses a POST to generate the access token [bearer token].

 >Authentication API Endpoint - https: // dev-intelex.us.auth0.com/oauth/token